Voidium2877/CSGObhop/README.md

 # Common isues
 Q: It is just a blank command prompt screen
-A: This could be because you have an antivirus that is diabling it, just set the file as an exemption.
+A: This could be because you have an antivirus that is disabling it, just set the file as an exemption or turn off the AV.

 Q: It crashes my game
 A: Try restating your computer or deleting the file and downloading it again.